laracasts/TestDummy/readme.md

 Factory::times(3)->create('Comment');
 ```

 In effect, this will give you three rows in your `comments` table.
-If that table has relationships (such as an owning Post), those related rows will be created with dummy data as well.
+If that table has relationships (such as an owning ost), those related rows will be created with dummy data as well.

 ## Usage